$p$-adic monodromy and mod $p$ unlikely intersections, I

-In this paper, we prove the above mentioned conjectures for products of GSpin Shimura varieties.
-In the following, a (locally closed) irreducible subvariety of $\mathcal{A}_{g,\Fpbar}$ is said to be \textit{special}, if its Zariski closure is a irreducible component of the reduction of the Zariski closure in $\mathcal{A}_g$ of a \textit{special subvariety of Hodge type} in the sense of \cite[\S 1.1]{M98}.
-Loosely speaking, a subvariety is special if it comes from a Shimura subvariety.
+We prove Conjecture~\ref{conj:MTforAg} and \ref{Conj:AOforSV} for products of GSpin Shimura varieties.
+In the following, let $\Fpbar=\overline{\Fpbar}_p$.
+A (locally closed) irreducible subvariety of $\mathscr{A}_{g,\Fpbar}$ is said to be \textbf{special}, if its Zariski closure is an irreducible component of the reduction of the Zariski closure in $\mathscr{A}_g$ of a \textbf{special subvariety of Hodge type} in the sense of \cite[\S 1.1]{M98}.
+Loosely speaking, a subvariety is special if it is the reduction of a Shimura subvariety.

-Let's briefly explain what a GSpin Shimura variety is.
-Let $(L,Q)$ be an even quadratic $\bZ$-lattice which is self-dual at $p$ and has signature $(2,b)$.
-Associated to it is a Shimura variety $\mathcal{S}$ that admits a Hodge embedding into $A_g$.
-This Shimura variety is called the GSpin Shimura variety.
-Pulling back the universal Abelian scheme over $A_g$ gives rise to an Abelian scheme over $\mathcal{S}$, called the Kuga--Satake Abelian scheme.
-In \cite{KM09}, Kisin proved that after choosing a suitable level structure, there exists a canonical integral model $\mathscr{S}$ of $\mathcal{S}$, together with an embedding of smooth integral models $\mathscr{S}\hookrightarrow \mathcal{A}_g$ that extends the Hodge embedding $\mathcal{S}\hookrightarrow A_g$.
-The Kuga--Satake Abelian scheme over $\mathcal{S}$ also extends to $\mathscr{S}$, which will be denote by $\mathscr{A}^{\KS}$.